 Applicants are encouraged to complete their elective course work in the areas of behavioral, physical and social sciences, or humanities.
 Upon review of a student's record, the Committee on Admissions may require additional course work and testing as a condition of acceptance.
 In addition, previous clinical experience is highly recommended.

 All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test through the CASPA admissions portal.
 The CASPA GRE number for the Jacksonville program is 0952.
-Your GRE scores must be taken early enough for official scores to be received in the admissions office by February 15th.
+The exam must have been taken within the last five years, and early enough for official scores to be received in the admissions office by January 15th.
 Applications will not be considered complete without GRE scores.

 Computer Skills: All applicants must show evidence of computer skills through course work or self study prior to the end of the first term.
 Students may obtain instruction through the NSU Microcomputer Laboratory or other training facilities.